Afghanistan travel guide

 UK government support

-Support for British people is severely limited in Afghanistan.
-There are currently no British Embassy officials in Afghanistan and we cannot give help in person in Afghanistan.
+Support for British nationals is severely limited in Afghanistan.
+There is no British Embassy in Afghanistan and we cannot give help in person in Afghanistan.
 If you are detained, the British government may not be informed.

 FCDO cannot offer advice on the safety of travelling to any departure point within Afghanistan.